unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-2/lesson-2_understanding-swap-fees.md

 User A wants to perform a swap of `1,000` Token X to Token Y.

-Using the formula derived in the previous lesson (Situation 1):
+Using the formula derived in the previous lesson（Situation 1）:

 ![](/images/AVAX-AMM/section-2/2_2_1.png)